borkedengineer/pphat/ground-school/lessons/aerodynamics/principles.md

 ![Angle of Attack](../../diagrams/angle-of-attack.png)

-As you increase AoA you get more lift _**iff**_ air can conform to the surface of the wing.
+As you increase α you get more lift _**iff**_ air can conform to the surface of the wing.

 **Critical Angle of Attack:** Airfoil will ALWAYS stall andyields maximum lift coefficient.

-> Critical AoA at stall remains the same regardless of change in gross weight, airspeed or altitude.
+> Critical α at stall remains the same regardless of change in gross weight, airspeed or altitude.

 ## Spins